YeBoiVoid/IoTManualBrilBestie/README.md

 - Make sure the credentails are correct.
 - Make sure AdaFruit IO is seeeing changes in the feed.
 (This can be checked with the activity graph)
 ### Memory Issues:
+Due to the arduino I was using we have very limited memory for use.
+Because of this I was unable to get this code to work.
+I tried a few things to optimize the code:
+- In the code I was frequently referring to std::string for my string needs.
+This is not very memory efficient as I found out, so I changed the std::string to simple char[].
+- I had quite a few Serial.println() in my code for debugging.
+I commented all of them out, this also did not fix the issue.
+- I had quite some loops with and without Serial.println() for debugging and general use.
+These are by default also not the best for your memory, so i removed as many of them as I could.
+After asking ChatGPT for more help he gave me a few things to try to resolve my problem:
+- Allocate memory.
+- limit the loops and the arrays for less memory use.
+- Use the FreeMemory library to check the free memory I have, to help with debugging.
+This also didn't help sadly.